Welding Articles

 FCAW Welding Techniques

 When it comes to Flux-Cored Arc Welding (FCAW), there are a few operational techniques you should keep in mind.
 First, you need to adjust the heat and speed settings based on the thickness of the material you're welding.
-The thicker the material, the higher the heat and slower the speed.
-You also need to control the amperage and travel speed to ensure a consistent weld.

 One technique that can help you achieve a smooth weld is to pause at the end of each pass.
 This allows the weld to cool slightly, reducing the likelihood of burn-through or distortion.
 Additionally, you can use a weaving motion to create a wider weld bead and increase penetration.